 You can also look at Mistakes to avoid relating to employees versus contractors on the ATO website.

 Some contractors are still considered workers and need to be covered.
-Read the section below called ‘Do I need to cover contractors’ for more information or use the ATO online decision tool to work out specific contracting arrangements.
+Read the section below called ‘Do I need to cover contractors’ for more information or apply the ATO’s 6 key common law principles to work out specific contracting arrangements.

 Even if a contractor has an Australian Business Number (ABN) or is responsible for their own tax, if they’re working under a 'contract of service', they’re still considered to be a worker.